 100% of our BSc (Hons) Mechanical Engineering graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 This BSc (Hons) Mechanical Engineering degree will give you a strong foundation in a range of traditional mechanical engineering topics.
-It is accredited by the Institution of Mechanical Engineers (IMechE) and the Engineering Council, so the successful completion will give you the academic qualification required to gain Incorporated Engineer (IEng).
+It is accredited by the Institution of Mechanical Engineers (IMechE) and the Engineering Council, so the successful completion will give you the academic qualification required to gain Incorporated Engineer (IEng) status.

 It's a wide-ranging mechanical engineering degree that will develop your understanding of the field and your ability to solve engineering problems independently.
-You'll study basic principles used by engineering professionals and how they work in practice.
-So you will understand how what you learn in the classroom can be applied in real-life to find solutions to everyday problems.
+You'll study basic principles used by engineering professionals and how they work in practice and understand how what you learn in the classroom can be applied in real-life to find solutions to everyday problems.

 Our accreditation from professional bodies ensures that what you learn relates directly to industry standards.
 The diverse nature of this Mechanical Engineering course means you could establish a career in many areas of industry, such as production, process and manufacturing engineering.
 It is the ideal course for engineers who want to broaden their career prospects beyond individual specialist or technical areas.

 Your studies will be underpinned by key engineering topics - maths, design and manufacture, mechanical science, thermofluids, professional engineering techniques and management systems.
 As you progress, you'll be exposed to more specialist topics such as instrumentation and control, production processes, and sustainable engineering design.